 The Health Foundation provided $1.9 million to the Worcester Public Schools (WPS) for the Worcester’s Healthy Environments and Resilience in Schools Initiative (HEARS) to implement an evidence-based Flexible Framework to integrate trauma-sensitive routines and individual supports into the school day at four elementary schools and one middle school in Worcester.
 HEARS brought together advances in brain science, child development, and best practices to address childhood adversity in our complex society to create school environments that support children’s health, social and emotional development, and academic success.
 The project included a parent engagement component.

-Worcester HEARS has achieved the following impact:
+Worcester HEARS achieved the following impact:

 - 53 teachers and staff took part in trainings on trauma sensitive schools through Lesley University to become school leaders.

-- Approximately 50 parents have graduated from the Worcester Institute for Parent Leadership and Education (WIPLE) course offered in both Spanish and English.
+- Approximately 50 parents graduated from the Worcester Institute for Parent Leadership and Education (WIPLE) course offered in both Spanish and English.
 WIPLE seeks to bring best practices in family engagement and education.

 - A school-based health center at Worcester East Middle School operated by Family Health Center Worcester was renovated and opened in April 2018.
 The center provides access to health care and behavioral health services to more than 800 students.